cosmir17/cats-effect3-projects/video-asset-handler/README.md

 - Thumbnailer : Where a thumbnail of a video file can be produced.

 ## How to run
+The URL point has been replaced to a mock AWS endpoint of mine that provides my own videos.
+The names of the available assets are 'valid' & 'invalid'.
+With those names, this application runs successfully.
+If you provide other names such as 'abcd', the app will terminate with an error message saying, 'requested asset-id doesn't exist'

-The URL point was replaced to my mock aws endpoint.
-The intended URLs are to be added in Prod section in 'modules/core/src/main/scala/config/loader.scala' file.
+If you have the original intended URLs, it can be added in Prod section in 'modules/core/src/main/scala/config/loader.scala' file.

 VideoAssetHandlerApp is executable.
 Instructions get shown after the app runs.
 Please run it with a command.
 There are two choices.

 1. download-asset <asset-id>
 2. produce-thumbnail

+e.g.
+download-asset valid
+produce-thumbnail valid.mov (after executing 'download-asset' command and save a video)

 You need to have a video file in '.mov' format in the same location as you run the second command.
 Otherwise, you will end up with an error message.
 I have attached two screenshots running the app.
 This is a graphical aid.